 Building a Web Vulnerability Scanner

 In May this year we launched SecAlerts, a free security product that sends subscribers a customised weekly report of vulnerabilities and security news relevant to their software stack.
-We deliberately made the service a low-barrier of entry way to keep users informed and, as we near 1,000 subscribers, our decision to 'keep it simple' appears to have merit.
+We deliberately made the service a low-barrier of entry way to keep users informed and, as we near 1,000 subscribers (we attained our 1,000th user on Dec.
+19, 2019), our decision to 'keep it simple' appears to have merit.

 We built the Security Audit Tool using an instance of Wappalyzer to detect the software from a given URL.
 This works by scraping the website and looking for little clues that give away the software used.
 For instance a WordPress blog will likely have